leeoos/italian-llm-datasets/tasks/12/TAG_it.md

 Don't follow the tasks definition given in the EVALITA site.

-For each user you have to create a single sample.
 You should group the posts of a single user (use up to 5 posts) and use them to predict the Topic of the grouped posts.